soaresmilton/soaresmilton/README.md

 ### 😀 About me
-📚 I am currently studying JavaScrypt and Front End Web Development ecosystem.
+📚 I am currently studying JavaScrypt and this features.

 📚 I am passionate about technologies and UI/UX

 🎓 I have a bachelor's degree in Petroleum Engineering, from Universidade Católica de Santos.

-📌 I work as a Freelancer developer.
+📌 I pretend to be a FullStack Software Engineer.

-💻 I am opening a company, called <strong> <a href="https://soaresmiltinho.vercel.app/"> SM Code </a></strong>.
+💻 I am opening a company, called <strong> <a href="https://www.questmaster.com.br/"> QUEST MASTER </a></strong>.

 🎯 My personal goal is to become a reference in programming in Brazil.